The Village of Galena, Ohio

 Volunteers will be provided with litter grabbers and trash bags.
 Remember to wear appropriate footwear and work gloves are recommended.

 Residents who want to participate in this process will be fully vetted, receive training related to law enforcement, and serve a three-year term.
-Volunteers will choose from among four focus areas where they’d like to serve: Minority Recruitment, Hiring & Promotions, Policy & Training, and Use of Force.
+Volunteers will choose from among four focus areas where they would like to serve: Minority Recruitment, Hiring & Promotions, Policy & Training, and Use of Force.
 Amount of time required of the volunteers will vary depending on level interest and area of focus.
 The Sheriff’s Office fully respects that this is a volunteer role, but volunteers are expected to make an earnest commitment to serve.
 Deadline to apply for these volunteer positions is May 7th.

 To learn more about this process, visit: https://sheriff.co.delaware.oh.us/community-engagement-home-page/.